JakeTheRealOne/algochoochoo/README.md

 #### Flags

-The flags are assimiled to each setting from the environment (--priority for setting priority etc.).
+The flags are associated with each setting from the environment (--priority for setting priority etc.).

 ##### --priority